Blog Archives

 Posted in Interviews

-Tags: author, Beth Malow, Beyond the Politics of Contempt, book, book recommendations, book review, Book Reviews, book shelf, bookblogger, books, books to read, ebook, goodreads, indie author, kindle, kobo, literature, nonfiction, nook, novel, politics, read, reader, reading, story, writer, writing
+Tags: American Insomniac, author, book, book recommendations, book review, book reviews, book shelf, bookblogger, books, books to read, ebook, goodreads, indie author, Jim Smith, kindle, kobo, literature, memoir, nonfiction, nook, novel, opinion, Political Commentary & Opinion, political opinion, politics, read, reader, reading, story, writer, writing